 What kind of cameras will the Motorola Moto G7 have?

-Both the Moto G7 and Moto G7 Plus are expected to double up on the back, with a 16-megapixel camera supported by a 5MP depth sensor.
+Both the Moto G7 and Moto G7 Plus are expected to double up on the back, with a 16-megapixel camera (f/1.7) supported by a 5MP depth sensor on the Plus.
+The Moto G7, meanwhile, will go with 12MP (f/1.8) and 5MP.

-As mentioned above, all four phones feature a single front camera, but the Moto G7 Play's wider notch seems to accommodate a dedicated LED flash as well.
+As mentioned above, all four phones feature a single front camera at 8MP (f/2.2), but the Moto G7 Play's wider notch seems to accommodate a dedicated LED flash as well.

 Will the Moto G7 and G7 Plus keep the camera crown in this price range?
 We're excited to find out.